There are 2 types of 16 to 19 bursaries:

 Payments will also be made on an “as needed” basis after consideration by the Bursary Fund Committee.

 The application form for the 16-19 Bursary is available on the school website.
-All 16-19 bursary fund applications should be submitted by Tuesday 7th September by email to firstname.lastname@example.org or a hard copy to the school in order to allow for these applications to be processed swiftly and to allow for purchases to be made in a timely fashion.
+All 16-19 bursary fund applications should be submitted by email to firstname.lastname@example.org or by hard copy to the school.
 All applications should be accompanied by evidence to support the information provided.
 All information provided will be kept confidential and will only be shared with the Bursary Committee.

 A small amount of the Bursary Fund will be retained in order to support applications due to change in circumstances, and therefore in year applications will be accepted, but will only be awarded if there is sufficient funding available, and awards will reflect the contact time remaining in the school year.

-The Bursary Committee will convene at the close of the day on the 7th September and on the 7th of each month thereafter to consider any late applications.
+The Bursary Committee will convene at the close of the day on the 16th September and on the 16th of each month thereafter to consider any late applications.
 This will consist of the Head of Sixth Form, the Executive Business Manager and the Bursary Co-ordinator.
 Awards will be granted based upon financial need, considering all information provided in the application, and considering the relative need of all applicants.
-Students will be notified of the outcome of their application in writing in the following week.
+The Committee will endeavor to notify students of the outcome of their application in writing in the following week.